bahmutov/cypress-examples/docs/recipes/concat-labels.md

 Here is another example of getting the data from the page while avoiding the "pyramid of doom" of callbacks.
 Let's say our page has a couple of labels and we want to find them, extract the text, and maybe form the concatenated string, and check that string.

+📺 You can watch this recipe explained in the vide [Concatenate The Found Text Using Cypress Aliases](https://youtu.be/zSxJMbmknJA).

 <!-- fiddle Concatenate the found labels -->

 ```html